espocrm/documentation/docs/user-guide/emails.md

 Specify what folders to monitor in *Monitored Folders* field.
 By default it's set to INBOX.

 If you use an **external email client** for sending emails, you can add *Sent* folder to monitored ones.
 Emails sent from the external client will be imported to Espo.
-Note, that your external client needs to be configured to store sent emails on IMAP.
+Note, that your external client needs to be configured to store sent emails on IMAP server.

 *Fetch Since* allows you to choose the date emails should be archived from.
 Set it to some date prior today if you need to archive old emails.